mbzuai-oryx/BiMediX2/README.md

 ## 	👩‍⚕️ Overview

-Introducing **BiMediX2**, the first bilingual medical LLM and LMM based on Llama3.1, designed for seamless interaction in both English and Arabic.
-BiMediX2 facilitates a wide range of medical interactions, including multi-turn chats, multiple-choice question answering, open-ended question answering, along with the ability to understand and analyze medical images.
-Our model outperforms GPT-4 on English medical benchmarks and achieves state-of-the-art results in various Medical Multimodal evaluations thanks to the high-quality Arabic-English bilingual healthcare dataset and instruction sets.

-Our models and datasets will be publicly released in HuggingFace 🤗.
+Introducing **BiMediX2**, the first bilingual (Arabic-English) Bio-Medical Expert Large Multimodal Model (LMM) designed for advanced medical image understanding and applications.
+Built on the Llama 3.1 architecture, BiMediX2 seamlessly integrates text and visual modalities to enable multilingual interactions, including text-based queries and multi-turn conversations involving medical images.
+Trained on a diverse bilingual and multimodal healthcare dataset of 1.6M samples, it achieves state-of-the-art performance across various benchmarks.
+BiMediX2 outperforms recent models in multimodal medical evaluations, delivering over 9% improvement in English and 20% in Arabic evaluations, and excelling in tasks like medical VQA, Report Generation, and Summarization.

 ---

 ## 🏆 Contributions

-Our contributions are as follows:
+Our key contributions are as follows:

-**Arabic-English Bilingual Healthcare LLM**
-- BiMediX2 is the first medical LLM based on Llama3.1 to achieve excellent results on English, Arabic, and bilingual text-based medical LLM benchmarks.
+- We introduce the _**first bilingual medical LMM**_ that achieves state-of-the-art results on VLM evaluation benchmarks across various medical image modalities, while also excelling on medical LLM evaluation benchmarks.
+- We curated a comprehensive _**Arabic-English multimodal bilingual instruction set**_ named _**BiMed-V**_ comprising over _**1.6M**_ instructions.
+- We introduce the first bilingual GPT-4o-based _**medical LMM benchmark**_ named _**BiMed-MBench**_, consisting of 286 medical queries in English and Arabic across various medical image modalities, fully verified by medical experts.
-- Our BiMediX2 LLM outperform GPT4 more than 8\% on the USMLE benchmark.
+- Our BiMediX2 LLM outperforms GPT-4 by _**more than 8%**_ on the USMLE benchmark and by _**more than 9%**_ in UPHILL factual accuracy evaluations.
-- We created high-quality Arabic-English bilingual medical instruction sets using a semi-automated translation pipeline with Llama3 and GPT-3.5, complemented by manual verification.
-BiMediX2 is instruction-tuned with these bilingual instruction sets.
-- Similar to our previous BiMediX version, BiMediX2 supports soliciting follow-up questions to gather more information about patient symptoms.

-**BiMediX2 VLM: Extension to Medical Image Modalities**
-- We created an Arabic-English instruction set with 120k image-text pairs across different medical image modalities to train BiMediX2 VLM.
-- Our model supports multiple medical image modalities as input, enabling users to upload medical images and clarify their questions in both Arabic and English.
-- We developed the first Arabic medical VLM evaluation benchmark that evaluates VLMs across different imaging modalities.
-- Our BiMediX2 VLM achieves state-of-the-art results on medical English and Arabic VLM evaluation benchmarks.
+- Our BiMediX2 LMM achieves state-of-the-art results on BiMed-MBench, _**with over a 9% improvement**_ in English evaluations and _**more than a 20% improvement**_ in Arabic evaluations.
+Furthermore, it excels in medical Visual Question Answering, Report Generation, and Report Summarization tasks.

 ## 🌟 Examples